uabrc/uabrc.github.io/docs/cheaha/getting_started.md

 #### Users without a blazerid (collaborators from other universities)

-- If you were issued a temporary password, enter it (Passwords are CaSE SensitivE!!!)
-You should see a message similar to this
+- If you were issued a temporary password, enter it (Passwords are CaSE SensitivE) You should see a message similar to this

 ```bash
 You are required to change your password immediately (password aged)